Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Discussion

-One last concern is that OpenAI's latest generation of LLMs are opaque models.
-It is known that language models may latently encode opinions \cite{3544548.3581196.pdf} and cultural values \cite{2203.07785.pdf} in their outputs.
-Further, LLMs may reproduce stereotypes and biases \cite{2005.14165.pdf,Bommasani2021FoundationModels}.
-While we cannot rule out the presence of such bias in our data, our qualitative evaluation did not find traces of bias.
-We invite the research community to scrutinize the research challenges, which are openly available for exploration and download.
+Another concern is the opacity of OpenAI’s latest LLMs.
+These models may encode latent opinions \citep{3544548.3581196.pdf} and cultural values \citep{2203.07785.pdf} and may reproduce stereotypes and biases \citep{2005.14165.pdf,Bommasani2021FoundationModels}.
+While we cannot fully exclude the presence of such biases in our data, a qualitative evaluation of a sizable sample did not reveal significant traces of bias.
+We encourage the research community to scrutinize the extracted research challenges, which are openly available for exploration and download.

+Several additional methodological constraints merit acknowledgment.
+First, our analysis draws on a single corpus, the CHI 2023 proceedings, which means the extracted challenges reflect one venue and one year.
+Research challenges discussed at CHI may differ from those at other HCI venues such as CSCW, UIST, or DIS, and a multi-venue corpus would yield a broader picture of the field.
+Second, the qualitative evaluation of extracted challenges relied on a single annotator, which limits the assessment of inter-rater reliability.
+While the quantitative metrics (precision, recall) provide complementary evidence, future evaluations would benefit from involving multiple independent annotators.
+Third, the findings represent a temporal snapshot: the challenges captured here reflect the state of HCI research as of early 2023, and both the field’s priorities and LLM capabilities have continued to evolve since.